sampadbm/sampadbm.github.io/blog/proposal/index.md

 <h3 style="color:darkturquoise">POST QUALS</h3>

 ---

-Explain why you are using synthetic data.

-The synthetic data has the same structure as the observed data - thats whay the math gymnastics.
+### PART 1: Closer look at Temporal Stability

+1. The generating process discussed prior seemed too specific to traffic density data.
+>>> - Are there other datasets/phenomena that also display the same behavior?
+>>>
+>>> -  If so, is there a general model can simultaneously capture the phenomena while also displaying tempora stability?
+2. Can we better vizualize the stability of parameters?

 ---
-### Spectrum of data covariance
+### Revisit: Spectrum of covariance of density data

 <img src=res/paperplots/bei-covariance-spectrum.png width=48%vw/>
 <img src=res/paperplots/shang-covariance-spectrum.png width=48%vw />